johnquid/RicardianTriplerDoubleTokenLeXscroW/registry-contracts/README.md

 # Double Token LeXscroW Registry

-This directory houses the "Double Token LeXscroW Registry".
-This is a smart contract written in Solidity which serves three main purposes:
+This directory houses smart contracts written in Solidity which serve three main purposes:

 1. Allow parties to a Double Token LeXscroW to officially adopt the form agreement with their chosen governing law and dispute resolution.
 2. Store the agreement details on-chain for ease-of-use and persistent credibly neutral storage.